Fall of Appropriations

 Join PAN staff to get the scoop on what is happening with the federal budget process.
 Congress must fund the government by September 30 or threaten a shutdown.
 With a limited number of days in Washington before heading back out on the campaign trail, we'll discuss how Congress may accomplish its unfinished appropriations work and how you can make an impact.
 The target audience for this webinar is PAN's grassroots leaders, but all are welcome to join.
 Register now.

 Nonprofit Volunteer's Guide to Engaging Candidates

 It’s an election year!
-Before the votes are tallied on November 4th, there are a number of ways that you can get involved as a PAN volunteer and member of the Parkinson’s community.
-Join guest speakers from Nonprofit VOTE and PAN staff for an overview on how you can educate voters in your area and engage with political candidates on important Parkinson’s issues.
+Before the votes are tallied on November 4, there are a number of ways that you can get involved as a PAN volunteer and member of the Parkinson’s community.
+Presenters from Nonprofit VOTE and PAN give an overview on how you can educate voters in your area and engage with political candidates on important Parkinson’s issues.

 Building Relationships with Congress at Home